 Freshmen can choose from these halls when completing their Housing Preference Form.

 The largest traditional residence hall for women is Collins Hall, housing 590 students.
-It includes moveable furniture and sinks in each room as well as the Collins residential restaurant on the first floor.
+It includes moveable furniture and sinks in each room.

 North Russell Hall